 Meeting and working with a range of property colleagues from different backgrounds was a real highlight

-- Your participation in the programme can contribute towards your annual CPD requirements
+- Opportunities to contribute towards your annual CPD requirements

-- You will develop and enhance the essential 'soft skills' needed for planning – e.g. presenting to groups, facilitating constructive debates around planning issues, explaining the planning process in plain English.
+- Enhancing those essential 'soft skills' needed for planning – e.g. presenting to groups, facilitating constructive debates around planning issues, explaining the planning process in plain English.

-- It will build a bridge between education and industry and raise the profile and exposure of your company with the local education community
+- Bridge building and raising the profile of your work with the local education community.

 - 68% of respondents find it simple to arrange and carry out volunteering activity.

-- 71% of respondents would like to do more volunteering.
+- 71% of respondents would like to do more volunteering and have more materials.

-A full summary of the results can be downloaded here.
+A full summary of the survey results can be downloaded here.